archdx/zcfg/README.md

 ```

 ### TODO
-- vault support for passwords and other stuff
+- vault support for passwords